Contract Approval Process

 Reviewed in Order Received

-Generally, contracts are reviewed in the order received.
-University departments are responsible for negotiating the business terms of their contract.
+Generally, contracts are reviewed in the order received as the General Counsel's Office handles a considerable volume of contract activity.
+University departments are responsible for negotiating the business terms of their contracts.
 The General Counsel's office is available to assist in such negotiations if needed.

 Recommendations Returned to Requesting Department

-After review, recommendations regarding the contract will be returned to the requesting Department, along with a contract approval form.
-Departments are responsible for working with the contractor to revise/edit the agreements in accordance with the recommended changes.
+After review, recommendations regarding the contract will be returned to the requesting Department, along with revised or edited contract documents.
+General Counsel's approval of the final language in a contract is always required.
 In some cases, re-submission for final review/approval may be required.

 If Department Desires to Draft a New Contract